wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td>

 Fetches all the APIs with the given combination of tenant ID, environment ID, and organization ID.
-Optionally, you can configure the `applicationFilter` parameter to further filter the Applications by a specific application filter.
+Optionally, you can configure the <code>applicationFilter</code> parameter to further filter the Applications by a specific application filter.

 </td>
 </tr>